Sri Lanka luxury travel guide

 Sri Lankan spas are the real thing, with the ancient art of Ayurveda very much part of the Sri Lankan psyche, not just in stunning luxury spas but in every day pharmacies and small practices.
 In Sri Lanka, it is not considered an alternative form of medicine, but an ancient Hindu and very real way of treating all sorts of ailments.
 It was brought to the island in the 6th century BC from India by Prince Vijaya who went on to become the first king of the island.
 Merging philosophy, psychology and spirituality with plant and herbal medicines, it pretty much captures the Sri Lankan raison d’être.

-Many luxury hotels and lodges boast impressive environmental and social credentials, such as supporting wildlife conservation initiatives.
-These include the Sri Lanka Wildlife Foundation and The Elephant Transit Home (ETH), which works in partnership with Born Free Foundation.
+Many luxury hotels and lodges boast impressive environmental and social credentials, such as supporting the Sri Lanka Wildlife Foundation or community initiatives like the Zero Plastic project in World Heritage-Listed site Sigiriya.

 Buying food locally is one of the most important things you can do on a vacation in Sri Lanka, and our luxury vacations don’t buy into the all inclusive model which, by nature, excludes local communities from benefiting financially from tourism.
 Ask your guide to recommend the best street food, the most sizzling beach cafes, the finest fish restaurants (some of which need booking up well in advance, such as the very cool ‘Ministry of Crab’), shop at the food markets or seek out a cookery class.
 Buying food locally feeds people locally.